 Depreciation is the accounting term for the devaluation of assets over time.
 Here we look at how any assets you may buy (such as a new server or PC) are treated for tax purposes in your company accounts. … [more]

 First Timer or Veteran IT Contractor?

-Very few contractors regret their decision to break with traditional employment and start out on their own.
-Our site provides all the information you'll need to operate a successful professional contracting business - whether you're thinking of taking the plunge, or if you're a seasoned pro.
+Our site provides all the information, tools and resources you'll need to operate a successful professional contracting business - whether you're thinking of taking the plunge, or even if you're a seasoned pro.